Demi-urge/menace_sandbox/docs/sandbox_runner.md

 - `runtime_vms_removed` – VM overlays deleted while the sandbox is running.
 - `cleanup_failures` – failed attempts to stop or remove a container.
 - `force_kills` – containers killed via the fallback CLI removal path.
+- `cleanup_duration_seconds_cleanup` and `cleanup_duration_seconds_reaper` –
+  time spent in each cleanup sweep.
+Monitor these durations with the `cleanup_duration_seconds` Prometheus gauge.
+Unusually long sweeps may signal blocked disk operations or Docker issues.

 Administrators can tune `SANDBOX_OVERLAY_MAX_AGE` to control when leftover overlay directories are deleted.
 Lower values free disk space sooner at the expense of longer boot times for VMs.
 Combine this with `SANDBOX_POOL_CLEANUP_INTERVAL` to run cleanup sweeps more often if overlays accumulate.
 Reducing `SANDBOX_CONTAINER_IDLE_TIMEOUT` or `SANDBOX_CONTAINER_MAX_LIFETIME` further shortens the lifespan of containers and their overlays.